 Resizing a cluster

-To resize your cluster's node pools, perform the following steps:
+To resize a cluster's node pools, run the following command:

 Repeat this command for each node pool.
-If your cluster only has its default
+If your cluster has only one node

 For more information, refer to the